malthenius/Ruby/README.md

 Temple of Trials
 ----------------

-A work in progress text game to build upon as I learn more about Ruby.
+A text-based game of choice.
+Navigate through the Temple of Trials, steal the treasure, and escape to be initiated into a prominent Thieves Guild.